Tuesday, 29 June 2021, 5-6:30pm (Zoom link tba)

 Seminar series: “Excavating the Anthropocene”

-A series of research seminars organized during the academic year 2019-2020 on the theme of “Excavating the Anthropocene".
-This programme is supported through the IAS Award with an aim of establishing Environmental Humanities as a new field of cross-disciplinary research at Warwick.
+A series of research seminars organised during the academic year 2019-2020 on the theme of “Excavating the Anthropocene.”
+Our program is supported through an IAS Award with the aim of establishing Environmental Humanities as a new field of cross-disciplinary research at Warwick.

-This research series engages participants from several fields of humanities to bring critical humanist perspectives to environmental research.
-The humanities, as a body of disciplines concerned with human culture, bring indispensable critical frameworks to an unfolding crisis born out of class, cultural and species interaction and conflict.
-In particular, the humanities can offer crucial excavation of assumptions at work inside the Anthropocene, as it develops as a geohistorical and world-ecological rubric, and potentially as a program, for global environmental consciousness.
+Our 2019-20 research series engages participants from several fields in the arts, humanities and related disciplines in order to bring critical humanist perspectives to environmental research.
+The humanities, as a body of disciplines concerned with human culture, bring indispensable critical frameworks to an unfolding crisis born out of class conflict, cultural contestation and cross-species entanglements.
+In particular, the humanities can offer a crucial excavation of assumptions at work inside the Anthropocene, as it develops under a geo-historical and world-ecological rubric, and potentially as a program, for global environmental consciousness.

-- J dot E dot Skinner at warwick dot ac dot uk (English and Comparative Literary Studies)
+- Jonathan Skinner (English and Comparative Literary Studies)

-- Maria dot Puig-de-la-Bellacasa at warwick dot ac dot uk (Centre for Interdisciplinary Methodologies)
+- Maria Puig de la Bellacasa (Centre for Interdisciplinary Methodologies)

 Term 1: Visualising the Anthropocene

 Andrew Patrizio (History of Art, Edinburgh College of Art), “The Ecological Eye: Setting Agendas across Art History, Theory and Politics”